sbudh/Sailpoint/README.md

   }
   return workList;

-16.Write a rule to create a new custom object and populate the custom object with the key as a user and the value as email.
+Write a rule to create a new custom object and populate the custom object with the key as a user and the value as email.
   Custom customObject = new Custom();
   customObject.setName("CUSTOM_USER_DETAILS");
   customObject.put("user", "email");